oscarkarnalim/CSTRANGE/README.md

 Currently, the tool supports Java and Python submissions.
 The tool can also act as a simple user interface for JPlag, allowing five more acceptable languages of submissions: C, C++, C#, and Text.

+**Note :** As JPlag used in this tool is not specifically designed as a third-party library, USTRANGE might stop working if JPlag recognises less than two submissions or the minimum matching length is too large.
+If that happens, please ensure that there are at least two submissions and/or lower the minimum matching length.

 ## Input
 ### Assignment path
 This refers to a directory containing student submissions as program files, sub-directories or zip files.